Priority projects identified by FDT for 2023/24

-The Community Facilities Questionnaire, circulated by Finderne Development Trust in March 2022, helped FDT identify the key projects we wish to take forward in this current financial year which are identified below.
+The Community Facilities Questionnaire, circulated by Finderne Development Trust in March 2022, helped FDT identify the key projects we wish to take forward.

 FDT have developed a draft allocations policy to meet the needs of our community.
 You can find a copy in the Resources section of the web page under Brockloch Project Documents.